Ying H. Chen, D.O.

 Neurosurgeon

-Sciatica is one of the most common spinal conditions and describes pain that originates in the lower back and radiates into the buttocks, the back of the legs, and into the feet.
+Sciatica is one of the most common spinal conditions.
+It describes the nerve pain that originates in the lower back and radiates into the buttocks, the back of the legs, and the feet.

 The sciatic nerve is the longest continuous nerve in the body, beginning in the lower back and extending into the legs.

-Sciatica is a term used to describe the pain but is not an actual diagnosis and is instead a symptom of an underlying condition that is causing pressure on the sciatic nerve.
+Sciatica is a term used to describe the pain but is not an actual diagnosis.
+Instead, it is a symptom of an underlying condition causing pressure on the sciatic nerve.

 These conditions can include:

-These treatment plans may consist of any combination of the following non-surgical treatment options:
+Our board-certified spine specialists will create a treatment plan based on your lifestyle and goals.
+This may consist of any combination of the following non-surgical treatment options:

 Surgery may be recommended if sciatica does not respond to non-surgical treatment options.
 Two of the most common procedures used are a minimally invasive microdiscectomy and a minimally invasive spinal fusion.

-If you have been experiencing sciatica, schedule an appointment with one of our Board Certified Spine Specialists at one of our 7 convenient locations throughout Greater Columbus.
+If you have been experiencing sciatica, schedule an appointment with one of our board-certified spine specialists at OrthoNeuro today!
+You can choose from one of our many convenient locations throughout Greater Columbus.

 Related Services